benmvp/slides/2022/connecttech/ts-react.md

 - But you didn't come to hear about me
   - You came for React & TypeScript
+- So... lemme give it to you
-- We'll start with how props typing works in TS
+- In our first section, we'll start with how props typing works in TS

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->